Relaxing Spa Escapes across Germany

 When you break it down, it’s easy to understand why these wellness rituals are so widespread.
 A couple of rounds in the sauna leaves you feeling completely and contentedly exhausted, it’s a kind of active relaxation.
 And besides, lounging around, lazily swimming and getting massages is one of the rare times we allow our bodies to just stop and our thoughts to drift.
 When I think about it, we really should do it more often...

 With this in mind, here’s a wrap-up of my go-to German spas.
-Whether you’re a sauna novice or committed convert, they’re well worth a visit.
+Whether you’re a sauna novice or a committed convert, they’re well worth a visit.

 Fun fact: German spa culture was adopted from the ancient Romans.
 Roman-empire soldiers returning from battle would head straight to the baths for some hydrotherapy.